chapmanjacobd/library/README.md

             lb watch -k ask  # ask after each whether to keep or delete lb watch -k askkeep  # ask after each whether to move to a keep folder or delete

-            The default location of the keep folder is ./keep/ relative to each individual media file You can change this by explicitly setting an absolute `keep-dir` path:
+            The default location is ./keep/ (relative to each individual media file) You can change this by explicitly setting an *absolute* `keep-dir` path:

             lb watch -k askkeep --keep-dir /home/my/music/keep/